mpereda/clusterBip/README.md

 # Quickstart
 **install:**

-    You do not need to install anything.
+    You not need to install the libraries at requirements.txt

 **example of usage:**